mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 `SRV polling <../polling-srv-records-for-mongos-discovery/polling-srv-records-for-mongos-discovery.rst>`_.
 This option requires a non-negative integer and defaults to zero (i.e. no limit).
 This option MUST only be configurable at the level of a ``MongoClient``.
+Drivers MUST report an error if this option is specified and the scheme is not ``mongodb+srv``.

 This option is primarily used to limit the number of mongos connections that may be created for sharded topologies.